OguzhanKirik/sensor_engineer/README.md

-# Sensor Fusion, Camera, Radar, and Lidar — Complete Course Summary
+# Sensor Fusion, Camera, Radar, and Lidar

 This repository consolidates key concepts, lessons, and project summaries from a multi-module program covering **Lidar**, **Radar**, **Computer Vision**, **Kalman Filters**, and **Sensor Fusion**.
 Each section provides foundational theory paired with practical implementations in C++, Python, and MATLAB.